samapriya/gee_asset_manager_addon/README.md

     ee_report           Prints a detailed report of all Earth Engine Assets includes Asset Type, Path,Number of
                         Assets,size(MB),unit,owner,readers,writers
-    collsize            Collects collection size in Human Readable form & Number of assets
+    assetsize           Prints collection size in Human Readable form & Number of assets
-    tasks               Queries currently running, enqued,failed
+    tasks               Queries current task status
-    taskquery           Queries currently running, enqued,failed ingestions
-                        and uploaded assets
+                        [completed,running,ready,failed,cancelled]
-    report              Create a report of all tasks and exports to a CSV file delete              Deletes collection and all items inside.
+    taskreport          Create a report of all tasks and exports to a CSV file delete              Deletes collection and all items inside.
 Supports Unix-like wildcards.
     mover               Moves all assets from one collection to another